Annotated starter checklist

-We provide an annotated copy of page 3 of the Starter Checklist to help you understand the student loan questions.
+We provide an annotated copy of page 3 of the starter checklist for new employees to help you understand the questions on student loans.

 You only start repaying your student loan from the April after you completed the course that your loan relates to.
 So, if you graduated in Summer 2022 you will start repaying your loan from 6 April 2023 (if you earn above the repayment threshold).